JGCRI/gcam-doc/emissions.md

 We summarize here some general points common to non-CO<sub>2</sub> emissions in GCAM

 Non-CO<sub>2</sub> emissions, both GHGs & air pollutants, originate from many sources and can be controlled using multiple abatement technologies.
 Modeling non-CO<sub>2</sub> abatement at the process level would require too much detail for the scales at which GCAM operates.
 We, therefore, use parameterized functions for future emissions controls (for air pollutants) and Marginal Abatement Cost (MAC) curves (for GHGs) to change emission factors over time.
-The emissions controls, which reduce emissions factors as a function of per-capita GDP in each region and time period, are based on the general understanding that pollutant control technologies are deployed as incomes rise (e.g., [Smith et al. 2005](emissions.html#smith2005)).
+The emissions controls, which reduce emissions factors as a function of per-capita GDP in each region and time period, are based on the general understanding that pollutant control technologies are deployed as incomes rise (e.g., [Smith et al. 2005](emissions.html#smith2005), although the functional form used in GCAM 5 is different than that in this reference).
 The MAC curves for GHGs are mapped directly to GCAM's technologies from the EPA's 2013 report on non-CO<sub>2</sub> greenhouse gas mitigation ([EPA 2013](emissions.html#epa2013)).

 Note that technology shifts still play a role, since emission factors can differ between technologies.